Code of ethics of physicians

 O.C.
 39-2008, s.
 4.

 75. A physician may not allow his title to be used for commercial purposes.

 O.C.
 1213-2002, s.
 75.

-76. A physician must refrain from selling any drug or product presented as having a benefit to health, except those he administers directly.
+76. A physician must refrain, directly or indirectly, from leasing or selling apparatus or from selling any medication or product presented as having a benefit to health, except the apparatus installed or the medications and products administered by the physician directly.

 78. A physician who undertakes or participates in a research project must state his interests and disclose any real, apparent or potential conflicts of interest to the research ethics committee.